By Selipha Kihagi

 1. Your experience comes first

 If you can, maximize on portraying your experience in the field however insignificant you think it is.
-This will get them to continue reading through your CV.
+This will get them to continue reading through your CV, even if it is a CV with no experience.

 2. Your duties will also matter a great deal